LuotongKang/Appointment-Reservation-System/README.md

 After installing Anaconda:
 1. We first need to create a development environment in conda.
-a. macOS users: launch terminal and navigate to your source directory.
+  * macOS users: launch terminal and navigate to your source directory.
-b.
-Windows users: launch “Anaconda Prompt” and navigate to your source directory.
+  * Windows users: launch “Anaconda Prompt” and navigate to your source directory.
-2. Follow the steps here to create an environment.
+2. Run `conda create -n [environment name]` to create an environment.
 Make sure you remember the name of your environment.
-a.
-Run: conda create -n [environment name]
-3. Activate your environment following the steps here.
+3. Activate your environment by running `conda activate [environment name]`.
+To deactivate, run: `conda deactivate`
-a.
-Run: conda activate [environment name]
-b.
-To deactivate, Run: conda deactivate
-4. Run “conda install pymssql” to install the dependencies.
+4. Run `conda install pymssql` to install the dependencies.

-### Setting up credentials
+#### Setting up credentials
 The first step is to retrieve the information to connect to your Microsoft Azure Database.
 * The Server and DB names can be found in the Azure portal.
-* The server name would be “data514server.database.windows.net” and the database name would be “data514db” for the database shown in the screenshot below.
+* The server name would be “data514server.database.windows.net” and the database name would be “data514db”.

 __YOU NEED TO CHANGE THIS ACCORDING TO YOUR DATABASE!__
-* The User ID would be of the format <user id>@<server name>
+* The User ID would be of the format _<user id>@<server name>_
 For example, it could be exampleUser@data514server where “exampleUser” is the login ID which you used to log in to query editor on Azure and “data514server” is the server name.
 * Password is what you used to log in to your query editor on the Azure portal.

 Once you’ve retrieved the credentials needed, you can set up your environment variables.

-### Setting up environment variables
+#### Setting up environment variables
 Make sure to set this in the correct environment if you’re using virtual environments!

 In your terminal or Anaconda Prompt, type the following:
 ```
 conda env config vars set Server={}